Children (The Bear): Development

 In May 2024, Hulu confirmed that the fifth episode of the season would be titled "Children", and was to be written and directed by series creator Christopher Storer.
 It was Storer's 12th writing credit and 16th directing credit.
-The real Will Guidara both runs a fleet of Nre York City restaurants and is a season three co-producer of The Bear, co-credited with story on episode three, "Doors."
-The in-universe version of Will Guidara is a friend and former colleague of Carmy's and he thus texts him with the news that Chef Terry is retiring and closing Ever.
-Guidara and his wife Christina Tosi also appear as themselves in the season-three finale, "Forever."

 Casting

 The episode features a guest appearance by John Cena, who plays Sammy Fak.
 According to Matty Matheson, "He was a pro.
 Showed up, didn't even look at a script, just was fully prepared.
 Genuinely very inspiring, like, that's how I want to show up on another set."

-Costuming

-During her conversation with Marcus on the steps of his mom's house, Sydney is wearing a Haiks denim jacket with a "contrast collar," paired with her white Carhartt overalls last seen in "Beef."

 Filming

 According to cinematographer Andrew Wehde, the opening scenes were shot with intent of conveying Natalie Berzatto's internal emotional state to the viewer: "You start off with Sugar in the church, and you have that beautiful light coming from behind her, which goes to her waking up and the silhouette in the kitchen and all the blue.
 It's like we're doing these vignettes of their inner lives."